OliverW331/global_fst_record/script/ReadMe.md

 ## Improvements Needed
 Some scripts require optimization and enhancement:
 - **Parallelization**: Certain scripts are not yet parallelized, which could improve their efficiency and reduce runtime.
 - **Sensitivity Analysis Range**: The selection ranges for sensitivity analysis need refinement to better demonstrate correlations and to enhance the interpretability of the findings.
+For example, although the correlation between slopes of difference and slopes of invasion from 1995 to 2016 is not strong, a negative or zero slope of difference occurs much more frequently when the slope of invasion is negative.
+The ranges for each parameter used to conduct sensitivity analysis and the function for invasion_growth need to be examined since we need to make sure the number of species recorded is always positive (which means that the rate of decline cannot be too large).
+Before conducting the sensitivity analysis, I should check if there is any anomaly with the combinations of parameters.

 ## Usage
 To run these scripts, ensure you have R installed along with necessary libraries such as `ggplot2`, `dplyr`, `tidyr`, `gridExtra`, `foreach`, and `doParallel`.
 Adjust parameters and paths as needed for your specific setup.